unigrated-solutions/clio-api-python-client/README.md

-# Easy to use python client for the Clio API
+# Easy to use python client for the Clio Manage API

 This API client is designed to interact with the Clio API, providing robust handling for HTTP request methods, query parameters, payload validation, and dynamic endpoint management.